Prepare data for MOSClip analysis

 Prepare class annotations

-We define the classes that we want to compare.
-Here we are using the subtypes defined for TCGA ovarian cancer patients.
-For the purpose of this tutorial, it could be interesting to compare on a multi-omic level immunoreactive patients with mesenchymal patients.
+We define the patient groups to compare, using the subtypes established for TCGA ovarian cancer patients.
+For this tutorial, we’ll focus on a multi-omic comparison between immunoreactive and mesenchymal subtypes, which should provide interesting insights.
 The user can decide which subtypes to compare.

-We can filter accordingly our class annotation data frame and multiOmics object.
+We then filter accordingly our class annotation data frame and multiOmics object.

 class1 <- "Immunoreactive"